Phosphoglycerate kinase (GTP)

-Thus, the two substrates of this enzyme are GTP and 3-phospho-D-glycerate, whereas its two products are GDP and 3-phospho-D-glyceroyl phosphate.
+The enzyme characterised from the amoebozoa, Entamoeba histolytica, converts 3-phospho-D-glyceric acid to 3-phospho-D-glyceroyl phosphate by transferring a phosphate group from the cofactor, guanosine triphosphate (GTP), which is converted to guanosine diphosphate (GDP).
+The enzyme is unusual since it shows selectivity for guanine nucleotides, not adenine-based ones, unlike phosphoglycerate kinase.

-This enzyme belongs to the family of transferases, specifically those transferring phosphorus-containing groups (phosphotransferases) with a carboxy group as acceptor.
+This enzyme is a transferase, specifically one transferring phosphorus-containing groups (phosphotransferases) with a carboxy group as acceptor.
 The systematic name of this enzyme class is GTP:3-phospho-D-glycerate 1-phosphotransferase.